What is Kalkan in Turkey like?

 Thursday-Along the road from the Belediye to the Jandarma Station.

 Both selling-fruit, vegetables, cheese, yoghurt and eggs, household produce

 Neptune Boat Cruises / Private Daily Tours

 Situated in the middle of a national park is the incredible ancient village of Patara.
-As you stroll around the village you will comes across 2000 year old Lycian ruins like the magnificent amphitheatre and the triumphal arch.
-After taking in all the culture, why not enjoy a break in the lovely tea garden within the village center or a short stroll will take you over to Patara Beach where you can rest and enjoy the wonderful views.
-A 20 minute dolmus ride will bring you to the village of Patara and a fee of 2 lira will be needed to enter.
+As you stroll around the village you will comes across 2000 year old Lycian ruins like the magnificent Amphitheatre and the Triumphal Arch.
+After taking in all the culture, why not enjoy a break in the lovely tea garden within the village centre or a short stroll will take you over to Patara Beach where you can rest and enjoy the wonderful views.
+A 20 minute dolmus ride will bring you to the village of Patara and a small fee to enter.

 Shopping is a known late night activity in Kalkan.
 The shops in the old town do not close until midnight giving locals and tourists time to stroll through the lit narrow streets and wander around the bustling stands filled with ceramics, hand blown glass, decorative Turkish rugs and belly dancing outfits.

 Nightlife in the old town is fantastic.
 There are many roof top wine bars along the water with stunning views out to sea.
 There are a variety of fun and authentic Turkish places to be found along the narrow streets of the old town, were locals and tourists can enjoy the music of Gypsy bands, which entertain most evenings.

 See all our Properties for sale in Kalkan